OscarAbraham/UITKEditorAid/README.md

 # UITK Editor Aid
+NOTE: If you are using Unity 2020.2 or newer, it's recommended to use [version 2 of this package](https://github.com/OscarAbraham/UITKEditorAid).

 Elements and scripts that help in making Unity editors with UIToolkit.<br/>

 [UIToolkit](https://docs.unity3d.com/Manual/UIElements.html) (UITK) allows for interfaces that are more dynamic and